schrum2/MarioDiffusion/README.md

 ```
 python ascii_data_browser.py Mario_LevelsAndCaptions.json
 ```
 Make a separate validation set of captions with this command.
-These randomly generated captions are used for validation later (using seed 0 will give you the same validation set used in our experiments):
+These randomly generated captions are used for validation later (using seed 0 will give you the same validation set used in our experiments) (THIS NEEDS THE TOKENIZER ...
+WHY?):
 ```
 python create_validation_captions.py --save_file "Mario_ValidationCaptions.json" --seed 0
 ```